The Story (continued)

 Bobby is reduced to a fearful, whimpering weakling, and Lewis is so seriously injured that his leg must be splinted with a canoe paddle.
 Alone, Ed must provide active leadership and guide his friends to safety and civilization.
 He becomes changed forever by the struggle to survive in the malevolent, backwoods world.
 In a daring scene, he scales the face of the sheer rock cliff within the gorge in the darkness, with a bow and arrow on his back, to end the threat of a rifleman that he suspects shot Drew.
 Hanging precariously, he glances at his wallet's picture of his wife and child - but they slip from his grasp.
 He fears: "God damn it, you're never gonna get out of this gorge alive!"

-Exhausted by the torturous climb, he falls asleep at the top, waking to the early morning light and a silhouetted glimpse of an unidentified mountaineer with a lever-action rifle.
+Exhausted by the torturous climb, he falls asleep at the top, waking to the early morning light and a silhouetted glimpse of an unidentified mountaineer with a Winchester Model 1892 lever-action repeating rifle.
 He presumes the figure is the toothless man bent on revenge.
 Ed's hands shake as he aims his bow and arrow.
 At the same instant the arrow releases, he slips on the rocks and painfully falls on his side onto one of his own arrows - it pierces his side.
 It first looks like he has missed his target.
-The hillbilly with the shotgun staggers over to shoot his wounded attacker from point-blank range, but then falls dead from the arrow protruding through his neck.
+The hillbilly with the rifle staggers over to shoot his wounded attacker from point-blank range, but then falls dead from the arrow protruding through his neck.

 Ed frantically searches inside the man's mouth to identify him but remains uncertain whether he is the toothless man.
 He hurls both his bow and the man's shotgun into the river far below, and then slowly lowers the corpse down the gorge's cliff face at the end of a rope.
 When he uses the rope to rappel down the cliff, the line snaps and he is tossed into the river with the corpse.
 He is almost drowned under the surface when he becomes entangled with both the line and the clinging dead man.
 To hide any possible clues of the unknown killer, he later weights down the body with rocks and sinks it into the river.